-Plans prepared in accordance with Clause 52.06-8 must meet the design standards of Clause 52.06-9, unless the responsible authority agrees otherwise. on a lot ict one dwelling ulication to cons 2 standards 1 3 6 and 7 do not anniv to Decion
+Plans prepared in accordance with Clause 52.06-8 must meet the design standards of Clause 52.06-9, unless the responsible authority agrees otherwise.
+Design standards 1, 3, 6 and 7 do not apply to an application to construct one dwelling on a lot.